reside-ic/sirstochastic/README.md

 ## Example

 This is a basic example which shows you how to solve a common problem.
-The model is run once for 10,000 iterations with a time step of 0.01
+The model is run once for 10,000 iterations with a time step of 0.01.

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-This time the model is run a hundred times for 10,000 iterations with a time step of 0.01 using the same code.
+This time the model is run a 100 times for 10,000 iterations with a time step of 0.01 using the same code.

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />